 YES A "yes" vote on Amendment ? means that the voters of Black Hawk, Central City, and Cripple Creek will be allowed to increase casino bet limits and approve new casino games in their cities.
-A "no" vote on Amendment ? means that current casino bet limits and games will remain the same and voters in Black Hawk, Central City, and Cripple Creek will not be authorized to increase them.
+A "no" vote on Amendment ? means that current casino bet limits and games will remain in the Constitution, and a statewide vote will continue to be required to make any changes to these restrictions.